llvm/llvm-project/clang/docs/SanitizerSpecialCaseList.rst

 ==============

-Users of sanitizer tools, such as :doc:`AddressSanitizer`, :doc:`ThreadSanitizer`, :doc:`MemorySanitizer` or :doc:`UndefinedBehaviorSanitizer`
+Users of sanitizer tools, such as :doc:`AddressSanitizer`, :doc:`HardwareAssistedAddressSanitizerDesign`, :doc:`ThreadSanitizer`,
-may want to disable or alter some checks for certain source-level entities to:
+:doc:`MemorySanitizer` or :doc:`UndefinedBehaviorSanitizer` may want to disable or alter some checks for certain source-level entities to:

 * speedup hot function, which is known to be correct;
 * ignore a function that does some low-level magic (e.g. walks through the